-Output, consumption and investment display strictly-positive average growth rates25 (cf. Table 2) and, according to Dickey-Fuller tests, they seem to exhibit a unit root.
+real data (e.g. Stock and Watson, 1999; Napoletano et al., 2006).
+Moreover, in tune with the empirical evidence, both consumption and investment appear to be procyclical variables with the latter series being also more volatile than GDP.
+Output, consumption and investment display strictly positive average growth rates (cf. Table 2) and, according to Dickey-Fuller tests, they seem to exhibit a unit root.
 After detrending the series with a bandpass filter, we compute standard deviations and cross-correlations between output and the other series.
-In line with the empirical literature on business cycles (cf. Stock and Watson, 1999), also in our model investment is more volatile where T=600 is the econometric sample size.
-This value for T is a quite conservative choice, as the first iterative moments of growth statistics converge to a stable behavior well before such a time horizon.
-This means that the model reaches a relatively (meta) stable behavior quite soon after simulations start.
-Our experiment show that choosing larger values for T does not alter the main economic implications of the paper.
+In line with the empirical literature on business cycles (cf. Stock and Watson, 1999), also in our model investment is more volatile than output, whereas consumption is less volatile; consumption, investment, change in inventories, and employment are procyclical; unemployment is countercyclical (cf. Table 3).

-$$\overline{GR}X = \frac{\log X(T) - \log X(0)}{T+1},$$
+$$\overline{GR}X = \frac{\log X(T) - \log X(0)}{T + 1},$$